criloz/menshend-test/README.md

 ## How to run this example

-For this example the makefile exports the  env var `VAULT_TOKEN` with the respectively vault token id, in this example the default token id is `myroot`, if you want to use other token id change the `VAULT_DEV_ROOT_TOKEN_ID` in `.vault.env` file, and also set your env var `VAULT_TOKEN` with the same value in the Makefile.
+You need to set your env var `VAULT_TOKEN` with the respective vault token id, in this example the default token id is `myroot`, if you want to use other token id change the `VAULT_DEV_ROOT_TOKEN_ID` in `.vault.env` file, and also set your env var `VAULT_TOKEN` with the same value.

 ## Global Commands
 | Name, shorthand | Description |